Checking Timed Bisimilarity with Virtual Clocks: Virtual Clocks

 To check for bisimulation of the initial states, we first have to show that the used clock valuations have the same virtual part.
 This is the case since all virtual clocks are set to zero.
 Since both initial states are $A_2A_4$-\synchronized, applying the $\syncfunction$ function does not change the states.
 Therefore, we only have to check, whether for each of their outgoing transitions there exists an outgoing transition at the other state using the same label such that the target states are bisimilar.
 Since we only consider the transitions shown in the extract, we proceed by using the transitions labeled with 1 in both TSVC.

 Once again, the virtual parts of the clock valuations are the same and since both states are $A_2A_4$-\synchronized, we proceed by using the transition labeled with $a$.

 We first recognize that the virtual parts of the clock valuations are equal.
 However, the states are $A_2A_4$-\semisynchronized \ but not $A_2A_4$-\synchronized.
 Therefore, we have to check the outgoing transitions of the output of the $\syncfunction$ function.
 Since the extract shows none of them, and we only consider those transitions shown in the extract, we are done.
 Of course, if we would consider all transitions of the TSVC, we would recognize that some of them would violate Definition \ref{def:virtual-clocks:BoundedTimedBiSimulationForTSVCs} due to the same reasons we have already discussed in Example \ref{ex:background:timed-bisim}. \end{example}

-Now that we have seen how virtual clocks affect the TLTS, we next analyze the effect of virtual clocks on zone graphs.
+We next analyze the effect of virtual clocks on zone graphs.